Learn more about why this forested landscape is a priority for The Nature Conservancy and our partners in Pennsylvania.

 Why It Matters

 As the climate changes, the Kittatinny mountains matter more than ever.
 Nature’s future depends on “resilient landscapes,” places most likely to provide a range of conditions so plants and animals can move—to higher elevations and points north—and form new, healthy communities as their habitats change.
 The Kittatinny Ridge is the single most important resilient landscape in Pennsylvania, and key to the role the entire Appalachian chain must play in preserving the forests, clean streams and diversity on which all life depends.

 The Kittatinny Ridge works as a refuge and a corridor because it is unfragmented, with few major roads or developments.
 For the Ridge to play its vital role in helping nature adapt to climate change, it must stay that way.

 Development pressures are rising, especially from urban areas such as Baltimore, Washington, D.C. and Harrisburg.
 Interruptions in forest cover created by residential and commercial projects, highways and energy development can be insurmountable barriers to nature’s movements.

-In response, TNC is teaming up with local landowners and partners around the state to protect 15,000 acres of the most critical, connected lands on and next to the Ridge—from the Mason-Dixon Line right through northeast Pennsylvania.
+To safeguard this mostly intact wildlife superhighway, TNC is working with landowners and partners to protect 25,000 acres of the most critical, connected lands on and next to the ridge—from the Mason-Dixon Line right through northeast Pennsylvania.
 Our goal is to ensure that songbirds, hawks, eagles, bears and even plants can travel as they must, and that nature will continue to provide the clean streams, rich forests and biological diversity on which all our lives depend.